raylee45/Jumpy/README.md

 # Jumpy
-This game I created is basically a Flappy Bird game, but I have added a point system where you can keep record of how far stay alive for.
+This game I created is basically a Flappy Bird clone, but I have added a point system where you can keep record of how far stay alive for.
 It's a game where you play as a bird and try to stay alive by avoiding touching pipes that move toward you, all while also not touching the ground.
 Otherwise, it will be game over.

 To get the game visit: https://raylee45.github.io/Jumpy/